-The Dunfermline SPCA has the second highest density of micro businesses and Mid-Fife and Glenrothes has the second highest density of small
+The Dunfermline SPCA has the second highest density of micro businesses and Mid-Fife and Glenrothes has the second highest density of small businesses in Fife.

 Cowdenbeath and Kirkcaldy SPCAs have the lowest business densities in Fife.
 Both areas would need a 50% increase in the number of registered businesses (746 and 791 additional businesses respectively) to reach the Scottish business density.
-The Cowdenbeath SPCA has the lowest rate of micro
+The Cowdenbeath SPCA has the lowest rate of micro and small businesses in Fife

 Source: ONS Business Counts 2023 and National Records for Scotland Mid-2021 Population Estimates.

 Note: These figures do not include unregistered enterprises (sole traders and partnerships who are not VAT and/or PAYE registered).